beeware/beeware/docs/tutorial/tutorial-0.rst

     system's command prompt/terminal application, and get a working Python interpreter.

-    If you're on Linux, you should use the system Python provided by your operating system rather than an alternate Python (e.g., installed from source).
+    If you're on Linux, you *must* use the system Python provided by your operating system.
 You will be able to complete *most* of this tutorial using a non-system Python, but you won't be able to package your application for distribution to others.

 .. _install-dependencies: